vincecrit/paracelso_wp32/README.md

 ### Module Structure
 - `algorithms.py`
   Implements classes and functions for calculating optical flow and phase cross-correlation between images.
-Provides wrappers for OpenCV and scikit-image algorithms, along with utilities for converting results to DataFrame or GeoDataFrame.
+Provides wrappers for OpenCV and scikit-image algorithms.
 - `cli.py`
   Implements the Command Line Interface for launching optical flow processes, normalization, and other operations directly from the terminal.
 - `helpmsg.py`